 What is VMOS

-As mentioned, VMOS is apps cloner.
+As I have mentioned, VMOS is apps cloner app.
 It enables a separate OS on your Android device.
 The newly installed OS behaves differently than the already installed one.
-The app (emulator) comes with a few services already installed including Google Play, browser, an import apps manager, etc. You can import the already installed apps on your device or install different apps from Play Store.
+The app (emulator) comes with a few already installed services including, Google Play, browser, the import apps manager, and a couple more.
+You can import the already installed apps on the device or install apps from the Play Store.

 Storage and installation

 The installation space is over 320 MB while it occupies over 1.2 GB of storage after installing completely.
 Once, it is downloaded from the Play Store; it takes some time to install the internal components.
 It can take up to 10 minutes for the app to fully install.

 The next part of the VMOS review is the interface.
 The interface is like a new Android device.
 The installed Android version is Android Lollipop which is reasonably old.
 A floating icon which can be placed on the edge is the VMOS settings pop-up.
 The pop-up includes minimise, tasks manager, restart VMOS, home, and notification options.
 You can also swipe from the top to open the notification panel.
 Swiping from the top can sometimes open the built-in notification panel, so you’ll have to be careful there.